dylankeh/ComputerVisionVehicleCounting/README.md

 I modified some code and added some new features based on existing code on github from an author.
 You can find the original author's link and tutorials from [here](https://hackernoon.com/tutorial-making-road-traffic-counting-app-based-on-computer-vision-and-opencv-166937911660)

-New changes and features added:
+### New changes and features added:

 Using a new video instead

-Classifying different vehicles into different categories: Car, Van, Truck Counting the passed vehicles for each lane
+Classifying different vehicles into different categories: Car, Van, Truck

+Counting the passed vehicles for each lane

 Adding a well-organized documentation in MS Word format to complain the principles of computer vision step by step

-Below is the project information provided by original author:

 **Speed:** 10.7 FPS (with visualization) 44.5 FPS (without visualization)